The Dental Implant Procedure

 Abutment Placement

 Once osseointegration is complete, an abutment will be placed in your mouth.
 This process might need additional surgery, depending on the condition of the metallic post.
 Remember that the abutment is a piece of metal to which our surgeons will eventually attach the crown.
 Abutment placement is a minor surgery that typically involves local anesthesia.
+On average, it takes only a few minutes in an outpatient setting.

 Installing Artificial Teeth